April 1, 2025

 Image of user selecting the create an audio transcript button in Zoom dashboard

-It’s also worth noting that the above steps will also work if you’re planning to use an iOS or Android device to record your meeting.
+It's also worth noting that the above steps will also work if you're planning to use an iOS or Android device to record your meeting, providing cross-platform flexibility for mobile users who need to transcribe Zoom meetings on the go.

 You can also edit the transcript of the video in Zoom (as long as you're in the Zoom web portal and in your Recordings list) because it doesn't automatically include capitalizations or punctuation.